prjemian/specdomain/src/specdomain/doc/style_guide.rst

   file looks drastically different from the existing code around it, it throws readers out of their rhythm when they go to read it.
 Avoid this.

-With these words in mind, this style guides documents the conventions set forth to use for SPEC macros at the APS.
+With these words in mind, this SPEC Documentation Style Guide documents the conventions set forth to use for SPEC macros at the APS.

 The concept of docstrings
 =========================